Shares mostly lower in Asia after retreat on Wall Street

 Shares were mostly lower in Asia on Wednesday after Wall Street pumped the brakes on its recent rally.

-Tokyo’s Nikkei 225 index edged higher while the Shanghai Composite sank 2%.
+Tokyo’s Nikkei 225 index edged higher, while the Shanghai Composite sank 1.6%.

-Overnight, a late slide in big technology companies left indexes broadly lower on Wall Street, breaking a seven-day winning streak for the S&P 500.
+Overnight, a late slide in big technology companies left indexes broadly lower, breaking a seven-day winning streak for the S&P 500.

 A discouraging lack of progress on talks over more economic aid for the U.S. economy, coupled with worries over the coronavirus pandemic and tensions between the U.S. and China, have prompted investors to sell and lock in profits from recent gains, analysts said.